Jim Harrick: UCLA

 In 1988, he returned to UCLA to assume head coaching duties after the firing of Walt Hazzard.
 During the recruiting period before his first season, he recruited Don MacLean, the most significant recruit to commit to Westwood in several years.
 McLean's arrival helped start a revival of the basketball program.
 By 1992, the Bruins were back in the Elite Eight, officially the first time they had advanced that far in 13 years.
 The 1979-80 team went all the way to the national championship game, but had that appearance vacated due to ineligible players.
 This was officially the second time they had advanced that far since John Wooden left the school.

 During the 1994–95 season, he led UCLA to a 31–2 record (a loss to California was subsequently forfeited to the Bruins) and the school's eleventh national championship, its first since the 1974–75 season.
 The 31 wins would stand as a school record until the 2005–06 season.
 A year later, Harrick's Bruins were upset in the first round by Princeton.

 As it turned out, this would be the last game Harrick would coach in Westwood.
 Shortly before the start of the 1996–97 season, he was accused of falsifying receipts at a student-athlete recruiting dinner when two current players, Cameron Dollar and Charles O'Bannon, joined the table.
 Since Harrick paid for the entire meal, it amounted to an improper extra benefit for Dollar and O'Bannon.
 To cover up their presence, Harrick included the names of his wife and the wife of newly hired assistant Michael Holton on the expense report.
 When the school investigated, Harrick told Holton to tell athletic director Peter Dalis that Holton's wife was at the meal.
 However, a day later, Holton confessed that was not true.
 On November 6, 1996, Dalis and school chancellor Chuck Young gave Harrick an ultimatum: resign by the next morning or be fired.
 Harrick opted to take the firing.
 Although picking up the tab for Dollar and O'Bannon was a secondary violation at best, Young and Dalis felt Harrick's attempted cover-up was unforgivable.
 However, Harrick claims that the NCAA has cleared him of wrongdoing.

-He left UCLA as the school's second-winningest coach, behind only Wooden.
-However, he is now third behind Wooden and Ben Howland.
+He left UCLA as the school's second-winningest coach, behind only Wooden; he is now third, having since been passed by Ben Howland.